clubdeck/clubdeck.github.io/index.md

 * View online clubs & friends, with ability to start a private room
 * You can now share a user link / search by user link
 * Added actionable notifications to system tray and notifications list
-* Added calendar icon to "more" events button to make its purpose clearer
+* Added calendar icon to more events button to make its purpose clearer
-* Added "Leave club" action for club members
+* Added Leave club action for club members
 * Added sound quality selector
 * Improve performance in crowded rooms
 * Fixed erroneous message when multiple users are mentionned in a notification